gzak/Unity.Mvc.Wcf/README.md

 ```

 And your WCF service implemented the contract like below.
-Let's also say it was hosted at http://localhost:1234/MyService.svc
+Let's also say it will be hosted at http://localhost:1234/MyService.svc
-using basic HTTP binding
+using basic HTTP binding...

 ```C#
 public class MyService : IMyService